ferdy/.emacs.d/README.md

 $ chmod +x esetup
 $ ./esetup -y
 ```
-Note: you run `esetup` without the `-y` option to step through the installation process.
+Note: you can run `esetup` without the `-y` option to step through the
+installation process.

 - run Emacs